How To Feel Better By Adopting Habits That Elevate Self Worth

 We’re all born with infinite potential, but are constantly knocked down by false beliefs, ones we’ve learned, tell ourselves, or told to us by others.

-It’s hard work, to labor through all these self-destructive thoughts and beliefs.
+It’s hard work to labour through all these self-destructive thoughts and beliefs.
 So be mindful, have confidence in your abilities, and detract yourself from negative thoughts.